davidgiven/minix2/README.md

 Once you have a floppy based system booted, you want to copy Minix onto your computer's hard drive.

-The detailed instructions are long and complicated, but the tl;dr version is to log in as root, and then:
+The detailed instructions are long and complicated, but the tl;dr version for Minix 2 is to log in as root, and then:

     $ part